Human Frontier Science Program: History

-In 1986 a feasibility study was carried out by leading Japanese scientists under the auspices of the Japanese Prime Minister's Council for Science of Technology, to explore possible means to encourage international collaboration in basic research.
-Discussion was expanded to include scientists from the G7 summit nations and the European Union, resulting in the "London Wise Men's Conference" in April 1987, which endorsed the suggestion.
-Prime Minister Yasuhiro Nakasone of Japan proposed the Human Frontier Science Program at the Venice Economic Summit in June 1987.
-The Economic Summit partners and the Chairman of the European Community welcomed the initiative and activities aimed at implementing it were started.
-The implementing body, the International Human Frontier Science Program Organization (HFSPO) was established in 1989 and the secretariat was founded in Strasbourg, France.
-Since 1990, more than 7000 awards have been made to researchers from over 70 countries.
-Of these, 28 HFSP awardees have gone on to win the Nobel Prize for their scientific work.
+In 1986, Japanese scientists, supported by the Japanese Prime Minister's Council for Science and Technology, conducted a feasibility study to explore international collaboration in basic research.
+Subsequent discussions involving scientists from G7 summit nations and the European Union led to the "London Wise Men's Conference" in April 1987, endorsing the idea.
+Prime Minister Yasuhiro Nakasone proposed the Human Frontier Science Program at the Venice Economic Summit in June 10th 1987, gaining support from the Economic Summit partners and the Chairman of the European Community.
+The International Human Frontier Science Program Organization (HFSPO) was then established in 1989, with its secretariat in Strasbourg, France.
+Since 1990, the program has granted over 7000 awards to researchers from 70+ countries with 28 HFSP awardees later receiving the Nobel Prize for their scientific contributions.

 Funding

-HFSPO receives financial support from the governments or research councils of Australia, Canada, France, Germany, India, Israel, Italy, Japan, Republic of Korea, New Zealand, Singapore, Switzerland, UK, USA, as well as from the European Commission which contributes on behalf of the non-G7 EU members.
-The funds are combined into a single budget and are allocated to support research fellowships and grants on the basis of HFSPO's own peer review system on the sole basis of scientific excellence.
+HFSPO secures financial backing from a range of governments and research councils, including Australia, Canada, France, Germany, India, Israel, Italy, Japan, Republic of Korea, New Zealand, Singapore, Switzerland, the UK, USA, and the European Commission, representing non-G7 EU members.
+These contributions are consolidated into a unified budget, which is used to fund research fellowships and grants through HFSPO's peer review system, with a primary emphasis on science.